jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 1. Override the rule config action web script to point to a custom client-side component and to set the order the action appears in the action list.
 2. Override the rule details and rule edit web script to include a “script” reference in the “head” section of the page that points to the client-side JavaScript where the custom client-side component lives.
 3. Write the custom client-side component.

 It looks like a pain, but once you figure it out it isn't too bad.
 And it is a lot easier than it used to be if that makes you feel any better.
 Let's go through the steps.

-### Step 1: Specify the custom client-side component and set the action order [specifyTheCustomClientSideComponent]
+### Step 1: Specify the custom client-side component and set the action order

 In Alfresco 4, a lot of the action configuration has been pulled into share-form-config-custom.xml.
 But rule config still lives in the rule